syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnComboBox/FAQ/How-to-display-multiple-members-in-a-MultiColumnComboBox.md

 documentation: ug
 ---

-# How to display multiple members in a MultiColumnComboBox
+# How to Display Multiple Members in a MultiColumnComboBox

 This section deals with displaying multiple members in a MultiColumnComboBox.
 Follow the steps to achieve the same.